It’s not just our own teeth we need to keep clean and plaque-free! Your husky’s teeth are just as important and need regular brushing.

 2. Brush in straight lines

 Brushing your husky’s teeth is simple in the fact you only need to brush in straight lines, back and forth.

-In fact, simply covering the teeth in the toothpaste is one of your primary goals, hardcore brushing in different directions isn’t necessary.
+Simply covering the teeth in toothpaste is one of the primary goals, hardcore brushing in different directions isn’t necessary.

 Over 90% of the plaque build-up, if there is any, will be on the outside of the teeth.
 So this is the only area you need to brush.
 Back and forth along the outside of your husky’s teeth.

 Your husky will do a great job using his tongue to keep the insides of his teeth clean.